billdingwall/Portfolio/src/posts/matic-servicing-funnel.md

 <h2 class="Section-title">Introduction</h2>

 Matic insurance services was essentially a full service insurance aggregator, so users could submit details about their home and financial history to receive dozens of quotes from various insurance companies.
 There was an online presence for people to find us, but the primary line of business our “Servicing” line of business.
-Matic would pair with mortgage providers and sent emails to lists of people who’s insurance was reaching it’s renewal period.
+Matic would pair with mortgage providers and sent emails to lists of people whose insurance was reaching it’s renewal period.

 The experience consisted of three functions; an insurance agency to sell policies, a product to automatically aggregate quotes from different insurance companies and a marketing touch-points guide users to those quotes.
 The growth team worked collaboratively with all three functions to refine the Servicing Funnel.